For its outstanding performance…

 Note that the results shown are for information purposes only.
 Commissions, trailing commissions, management fees and expenses all may be associated with investments ins FDP Portfolio’s.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns, including changes in portfolio value and reinvestment of all distributions, but do not take into account sales, redemption, distribution or optional charges or income taxes payable by an investor that would have reduced returns.
 References to indices are for information purposes only.
 Comparisons with indices may vary according to the portfolio size, investment timing, and mandate objective.
 The funds’ securities are not insured by the Canada Deposit Insurance Corporation.
 Mutual funds are not guaranteed, their value changes frequently, and past performance may not be repeated.

-- Due in part to a slowdown in global economic growth, the flattening of the yield curve led central banks, including the U.S. Federal Reserve (Fed) and the European Central Bank in particular, to implement a new approach and adopt a more accommodative monetary policy.
+This decline was triggered by the global economic growth slowing down that compelled major central banks, including the U.S. Federal Reserve (Fed) and European Central Bank (ECB) to change their stance and return to a more accommodative monetary policy.

-Supported by positive economic growth, an economy at full employment and the Fed’s shift in rhetoric, the U.S. stock market, as measured by the S&P 500, posted a net return of 13.4% in dollars.
+- Supported by positive economic growth, an economy at full employment and the Fed’s shift in rhetoric, the U.S. stock market, as measured by the S&P 500 Index, posted a net return of 24.8% in Canadian dollars.

 Central banks are adopting more accommodative monetary policies in reaction to trade tensions, the global economic growth slowdown and a moderate inflation rate, which will likely benefit stock markets.